SaurabhParate04/Decentralized-Market-for-Spices/README.md

 # Decentralized-Market-for-Spices
-Marketplace for spices where you can track each component back to it's source.
+Marketplace for spices where you can track each component back to its source.